d3sformal/threadfuzzer-net/results/sct-benchmarks/README.md

 On top of that, `traces` directory contains traces for each benchmark (multiple iterations are collected in a single file).
 These can be further inspected via provided tools (`TraceFileInspector` and `TraceFileStats`).

+## Creating new configuration
+It's usually good idea to start from some existing one (i.e. make a copy of `config_fuzzing`) and change `_base.conf` file, which is included with all other files.

 # Running multiple configurations in batch
 We clear the old traces and results